 Screws are the second most commonly used way to attach gear and hardware to your kayak.
 Since there is no backing plate, screws can be susceptible to being pulled out.

-If you’re not careful when installing your screws in the kayak’s plastic deking, the hole can be prone to stripping.
+If you’re not careful when installing your screws in the kayak’s plastic decking, the hole can be prone to stripping.
 This is when you tighten the screw too tight, and it cuts – or strips – the hole.

 When a hole is stripped, it no longer has its holding power.
 You’ll need to get a slightly larger screw to fill the newly sized hole!